mgp/coding-in-the-real-world/manuscript/dates-times.md

 {#chapter-dates-and-times}
 # Dates and Times

-While time is a concept that we employ every day, we have likely been confused by it and asked questions like: When do I adjust my clock for daylight saving time?
+While we make use of time every day, we have likely been confused by it and asked questions like: When do I adjust my clocks for daylight saving time?
 What is the time difference between two cities?
 Is this year a leap year?
-While computers have alleviated the burden of some of these questions as users, we may have no choice but to confront these questions as programmers.
-And when manipulating dates and times in programs, we may have to deal not only with the aforementioned issues, but additional nuances such as leap seconds, differing representations of time, robust methods for storing local time, and accurate methods for keeping time.
-In this chapter, we begin by attempting to develop an intuition for modeling time, and then explore practical aspects such as its standardized representations, best practices for managing it, and more.
+While computers have eased the burden of some of these questions as users, we may have no choice but to confront these questions as programmers.
+And when manipulating dates and times in programs, we may have to confront not only with the aforementioned issues, but additional ones such as leap seconds, differing representations of time, robust methods for storing local time, and accurate methods for keeping time.
+In this chapter, we begin by developing an intuition for modeling time, and then explore practical aspects such as its standardized representations, best practices for managing it, and more.

 ## Time bases